saigontrade88/federated-learning-lib/quickstart_RC.md

 START
 REGISTER
 ```
-The aggregator terminal will also prompt out INFO to show that it receives the party's registration message (as shown in the third figure on the right).
+The aggregator terminal will also prompt out INFO to show that it receives the party's registration message as shown below
 ```buildoutcfg
 2021-06-11 10:23:57,316 | 1.0.5 | INFO | ibmfl.connection.flask_connection             | Request received for path :6
 2021-06-11 10:23:57,317 | 1.0.5 | INFO | ibmfl.aggregator.protohandler.proto_handler   | Adding party with id 44874e3d-b19e-430c-89ca-000d066a79f3